skbae/widget_autocompletekey/README.md

  Nota : the autocomplet key return only a Key.
 So it's not possible to the user to give "My new country" in the widget (in this situation, the widget return a "null" key), where the standard autocomplete return the text (because the standard autocomplete is only here to help the user to give a text).

  But because the version of AngularJS bundled in the latest version of BonitaBPM is 1.4.7, this bundled widget doesn't work properly as you expect while you composing Korean.
 Several work-arounds are known for this issue but still AngularJS version1.x have this issue.
 I checked that the version 1.2.0 worked but Bonitasoft maybe don't want to downgrade.
  One of the solution I found was here. https://github.com/angular/angular.js/issues/6656/#issuecomment-77684151.
-There are two way to apply this code block to the INPUT widget bonitasoft provide.
-The first one is to modify INPUT widget, but because I don't want to touch any codes in the opened source code, I had to think another way and that's the second way.
-This way is to create a custom widget based on the basic INPUT widget.
-Then create a .js file and add this file into assets.
-Even though next version of Bonita BPM is available, just you need to export the custom widget from the old version and import it to the latest one.
+Because I applied this config function for the 'bonitasoft.ui.widgets' module, any of INPUT and AUTOCOMPLETE widget will work well as long as you add the js file into a page, form or application.

-Finally, you can see how this custom widget work in the following screenshot.
+You may see how this custom widget works in the following screenshot.

 <img src="screenShot_autocomplete2.jpg"/>